suncoast-devs/handbook/lessons/full-stack-build-an-app/27-add-maps-to-the-front-end.md

 cd ..
 ```

-## Getting another license key for our front end code.
+## Getting another license key for our front-end code.

 We will be using `mapbox` as our mapping information provider.
 We will visit
 [their website](https://www.mapbox.com/) and register for an API key.

 We will create a file `.env.development.local` in the `ClientApp` directory in
-same location as our `package.json` to store our API key in development.
-This
+the same location as our `package.json` to store our API key in development.
-defines `environment variables` for our application.
+This file defines `environment variables` for our application.
 An
 [environment variable](https://en.wikipedia.org/wiki/Environment_variable) is a
-set of string-based keys and text values that are associated with the execution
+set of string-based keys and text values associated with the execution of our
-of our application.
-Environment variables control many aspects of our command
+application.
+Environment variables control many aspects of our command prompt as
-prompt as well as our running applications.
-Since these are a per-app
+well as our running applications.
+Since these are a per-app configuration, they
-configuration they also serve as a location for values such as API keys.
+also serve as a location for values such as API keys.

-> NOTE: This is a different approach then dotnet takes for it's local
+> NOTE: This is a different approach than dotnet takes for its local
 > configuration data.
-Both are good solutions each with their own issues and
+Both are good solutions, each with their issues and
 > benefits.
 We are using an environment variable since this is the approach that
-> our front end app setup prefers.
+> our front-end app setup prefers.

 ```text
 REACT_APP_MAPBOX_TOKEN=xxxxxxxxxxxxxxxxxxxxxxxxxxxxxxx